lizardmedia/product-attachments-magento2/README.md

 ## To do

-* Introduce EAV pattern for attachment entity to make it vary depending on store view id
+* allow attachment variations depending on store view
+* release new version fully compatible with Magento 2.3+ with tests coverage